Dedicated to Excellence. Committed to Society.

 The focus of our research is application-oriented basic research.
 This is characterized by a primary focus on basic scientific research.
 In terms of application orientation, the questions are stimulated by practical problems and include a—albeit medium to long term—perspective of the practical implementation of the research results.
 Thus, we deliberately place our emphasis on science as the anti-pole to pure development.

 In addition, we also consider the transfer of research results to be very important.
-Project-related cooperation with business and industry therefore has a long tradition and will continue to be supported and promoted in the future.
+Project-related cooperation with business and industry, therefore, has a long tradition and will continue to be supported and promoted in the future.
 The freedom and independence of research and teaching are a central requirement for this.

-Integrate Research And Teaching
+Integrate Research and Teaching

-Due to the dynamic developments in the field of informatics, a close coupling between research and teaching as well as their international integration is necessary.
+Due to the dynamic developments in the field of informatics, a close coupling between research and teaching, as well as their international integration, is necessary.
 For us, research-led teaching is a key prerequisite for high-quality training.
 In addition, however, the integration of practice is also increasingly necessary.
 This enables both the creative and innovative workforce required by the economy and society to be made available as well as qualified, internationally competitive young scientists.
-Our students receive a sound and comprehensive education with high problem-solving capacity, and are perfectly prepared for a broad variety of international career and development opportunities.
+Our students receive a sound and comprehensive education with high problem-solving capacity and are perfectly prepared for a broad variety of international career and development opportunities.

 Social Responsibility

 We are committed to our social responsibility.
 This exists above all with regard to the social relevance of informatics, such as data protection or data security, but also, for example, with regard to people with disabilities.
-This responsibility results in the obligation to comment publicly on topics relevant to informatics and thus to make the our own expertise available to society.
+This responsibility results in the obligation to comment publicly on topics relevant to informatics and thus to make our own expertise available to society.

 Women’s Equality and Promotion